 If a website is https:// or SSL protected and if you notice a shield with a red cross in the URL address bar of your chrome browser then the browser is trying to protect your information from fallings to any fraudulent hands and loading unauthenticated sources scripts.

 The shield blocks insecure scripts, ads, or trackers which are unsafe.
 The SSL certified websites are very safe as they create an encrypted connection between the user and the web page.

 Chrome protects users from the site that’s not secure to make sure your information on the page doesn’t fall into the wrong hands by blocking certain 3rd party scripts hosted on-site.

 Why does the Chrome Browser Shows Shield?

-The Shield basically appears because Chrome cannot recognize some of the elements of the page as trusted.
+The shield appears because Chrome cannot recognize some of the elements of the page as trusted.
 It is quite common and there is nothing to worry about.

 Let’s take an example for better understanding.

 Suppose you visit a web page which is https:// protected and the page contains links which aren’t SSL protected then the browser will have a view of “mixed content.”